TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: freqfewest

-    TODO: Description of the variable.
-Defaults
-    Defaults to some thing or is calculated by ....
+    It is a part of fewest which represents the `count/frequence` of the fewest of the given variable.
+Defaults Defaults to some thing or is calculated by ....

     .. code-block:: json